Cindicator (CND) Price Tops $0.0010 on Major Exchanges

-Cindicator (CND) traded 24.6% lower against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on August 14th.
-One Cindicator token can now be bought for approximately $0.0010 or 0.00000003 BTC on exchanges.
-Cindicator has a total market capitalization of $3.92 million and $51,867.33 worth of Cindicator was traded on exchanges in the last day.
-During the last seven days, Cindicator has traded 20.4% lower against the dollar.
+Cindicator (CND) traded up 2.3% against the US dollar during the twenty-four hour period ending at 9:00 AM ET on August 15th.
+In the last week, Cindicator has traded down 18.2% against the US dollar.
+One Cindicator token can currently be purchased for approximately $0.0010 or 0.00000003 BTC on popular exchanges.
+Cindicator has a market capitalization of $3.92 million and approximately $9,096.82 worth of Cindicator was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.